President Trump Accuses Fired FBI Director James Comey Of Lying Under Oath

 "I hardly know the man.
 I'm not going to say, 'I want you to pledge allegiance,'" he continued.
 "Who would do that?
 Who would ask a man to pledge allegiance under oath?"

-Trump stayed away from Twitter during and after Comey's testimony Thursday, refraining from what many expected would be a fiery response on social media as has been Trump's norm.
+Trump stayed away from Twitter during and after Comey's testimony Thursday, refraining from what many expected would be a fiery response on social media.

-Instead, Trump's absence from social media was the longest time period he has spent away from Twitter, relying instead on his surrogates and communications staff to respond to Comey's allegations.
+Instead, it turned out to be one of Trump's longest periods away from Twitter, relying instead on his surrogates and communications staff to respond to Comey's allegations.

 But that discipline was short lived.

-During the rose garden press conference, Trump was at times short with reporters.
-At one point, he paused and teased reporters who held their hands up to ask questions, asking Romanian president Klaus Iohannis, "Do you have this in Romania, too?"
+During the joint White House news conference with Romanian President Klaus Iohannis, Trump at times paused and teased reporters who had their hands up to pose a question.

-"If I could only that," Trump said, still refusing to call on a reporter.
 "Should I take one of the killer networks that treat me so badly as fake news?
 Should I do that?"

 Salvador Hernandez is a reporter for BuzzFeed News and is based in Los Angeles.